 |NAT 305 Iroquois Phonetics and Phonology (3 credits)

-Explore the sounds and sound systems of Iroquois Languages (Onondaga, Mohawk, Seneca, Cayuga, Oneida, and Tuscarora).
-Examine how these sound systems are related to writing systems.
+Explore the sounds and sound systems of Iroquois Languages and examine how they are related to writing systems.

 |Spring - permission of instructor* required